 |

-Reference: Plath & Hughes spent the fall of 1959 here.
+Reference: Yaddo, Saratoga Springs, New York.
+Plath and Hughes spent the fall of 1959 here.
 Plath wrote the majority of poems from The Colossus here.

 |